Adoption of GHS 7

 The ‘flammable aerosols’ hazard class is now called ‘aerosols'.

-Category 3 is a new hazard category for non-flammable aerosols.
+Category 3 aerosols is a new hazard category for non-flammable aerosols.

 Flammable, pyrophoric and chemically unstable gases

-There are 3 new flammable gas categories under Flammable Gas Category 1A:
+There are 3 new flammable gas subcategories under flammable gas category 1A:

-Chemically Unstable Gas A and Chemically Unstable Gas B – a flammable gas able to react explosively in the absence air or oxygen.
+chemically unstable gas B – a flammable gas able to react explosively in the absence of air or oxygen at a temperature greater than 20°C or a pressure greater than 101.3 kPa.

-GHS 7 has a new hazard class for desensitised explosives.
+GHS 7 also introduced a new hazard class for desensitised explosives.

-Desensitised explosives are solid or liquid explosive substances or mixtures which have had a substance added to make it safer to handle and transport.
+Desensitised explosives are solid or liquid explosive substances or mixtures that have had a substance added to make it safer to handle and transport.

 Desensitised explosive substances or mixtures can be:

-diluted or wetted with water, alcohols, or other substances to form a homogenous solid mixture
+diluted or wetted with water, alcohols, or other substances to form a homogenous solid mixture, or

 dissolved or suspended in water or other liquids substances to form a homogenous liquid mixture.

-The definition of ‘hazardous chemicals’ in the model Work Health and Safety laws has been updated to include both Category 2A and Category 2B eye irritants.
+The definition of ‘hazardous chemicals’ in the model Work Health and Safety Regulations has been updated to include all category 2 eye irritants, including both category 2A and category 2B .

-Using Category 2A or 2B subcategories is optional in Australia.
-For example, you can class Category 2B eye irritants as either Category 2 or Category 2B eye irritants.
+Classifying category 2 eye irritants further into category 2A or 2B is optional in Australia.
+For example, you can class category 2B eye irritants as either category 2 or category 2B eye irritants.

 Changes to using precautionary statements